-It is written in GAMS an Python (Pyomo) and uses csv files for input data handling.
+It is written in GAMS and uses csv files for input data handling.
 The optimisation is defined as a Linear Programming (LP) or Mixed-Integer Linear Programming (MILP) problem, depending on the desired level of accuracy and complexity.
 Continuous variables include the individual unit dispatched power, the shedded load and the curtailed power generation.
 The binary variables are the commitment status of each unit.
 The main model features can be summarized as follows:

 Minimum and maximum power for each unit

 Reserves (spinning & non-spinning) up and down

 Non-dispatchable units (e.g. wind turbines, run-of-river, etc.)

 Multi-nodes with capacity constraints on the lines (congestion)

-- Constraints on the targets for renewables and/or CO2 emissions
+Constraints on the targets for renewables and/or CO2 emissions

-- CHP power plants and thermal storage
+CHP power plants and thermal storage

 The demand is assumed to be inelastic to the price signal.
 The MILP objective function is therefore the total generation cost over the optimization period.

-- pandas for input and result data handling
+pandas for input and result data handling

 matplotlib for plotting

-- GAMS_api for the communication with GAMS
+GAMS_api for the communication with GAMS

 Dispa-SET in the scientific literature¶

 In the past years, Dispa-SET has been used in various scientific works covering different geographical areas and with different focus points.
 The works for which scientific articles have been published are summarized hereunder:

-- Contribution of hydropower for flexibility services in the European power system .
+Hydropower for flexibility services in the European power system .

-- Impact of Electric Vehicle deployment in The Netherlands .
+Impact of Electric Vehicle deployment in The Netherlands .

-- Open-source model of the Balkans area, with some simulations involving high shares of renewables .
+Open-source model of the Balkans area, with some simulations involving high shares of renewables .

 The Dispa-SET project is relatively recent, and a number of improvements will be brought to the project in a close future:

-- Grid constraints (DC power-flow)
+Grid constraints (DC power-flow)

-- Modeling of the ancillary markets
+Modeling of the ancillary markets

 Dispa-SET is a free software licensed under the “European Union Public Licence” EUPL v1.2.
 It can be redistributed and/or modified under the terms of this license.